|Never miss a show!||Email Signup||Apple Podcasts||Google Podcasts|

 DEY: In the past, there has been some suspicion about hip hop.
 Not only is it an American art form but it also raises questions.

 Lopez: 0:57 am It is possible that the misunderstanding of hip hop culture in Cuba is because it is not a traditional form of Cuban culture.
 An as well, hip hop culture asks a lot of inconvenient questions.
 Without a doubt, these young rappers have a level of consciousness, have a high revolutionary consciousness which wishes to transform reality.
-They make a social critic of the problems which the revolution has and they are capable of doing this with the utmost honesty possibility.
-This social criticism is very responsible and creative, as well.
+They make a social critic of the problems which the revolution has and they are capable of doing this with the utmost honesty possibility moving services in san diego ca. This social criticism is very responsible and creative, as well.
 It helps the revolution to take into account its own problems so then can confront them.

 DEY: But while Alexey and Magia may criticize, they see themselves as strengthening the revolution, not going against it.